Food safety and hygiene

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information contained in the Pink Book of Legislation, we regret that we cannot be responsible for any errors.
 Read our full disclaimer.

-- If you supply food to guests you must comply with the provisions of food safety and hygiene legislation.
+- If you supply food to customers you must comply with the provisions of food safety and hygiene legislation.
 The word 'food' is defined as including drink.

 - You must put in place and implement a food safety management system to ensure that the food you provide is safe to eat.
-These procedures must be based on the Food Safety Standard's Hazard Analysis and Critical Control Point (HACCP) principles.
+These procedures must be based on the Food Standards Agency's Hazard Analysis and Critical Control Point (HACCP) principles.

 - You must not keep foods at a temperature that might make them unsafe to eat.
 There are specified temperatures that different hot or chilled foods must be kept at.

 - Registration with the local authority is required for accommodation businesses that serve or supply food or drink of any description, including bed and breakfasts.

 Food safety legislation